A mulligan, so Wikipedia tells me, is when a player gets a second chance to perform a certain move or action. I gather it’s used mostly in sports.

 2 boneless, skinless chicken breasts (~6 ounces each)

-2 thick slices smoked ham
+2 slices smoked ham or prosciutto

 1 ounce fontina cheese, grated